Advanced Floor Robots

 All of these floor robots have a Bluetooth radio built in so your computer or tablet can connect.
 Logo can only communicate with floor robots when connected.
 Therefore, you need to connect your robot first.

-Select “Connect to Bluetooth device…” from the Tools menu to select the robot device to connect to.
+Click the Bluetooth button in the icon bar to select the robot device to connect to.
 Please keep in mind that your browser needs to understand Web Bluetooth to connect.
 The desktop version connects to Bluetooth just fine.
 The dialog lists all devices known to Logo.

 Once Logo has connected to a robot, it flashes and beeps, and Logo creates a special turtle for you and sets the TELL list to the name of that turtle so commands like FORWARD or RIGHT work with that turtle.
 The special turtle forwards all commands it knows to the floor robot.